Florist Basking Ridge NJ

 Are you in the Basking Ridge, New Jersey area and are looking for a business that does flower delivery near me?
 Are you interested in having fresh flowers delivered?
 Are you interested in same day delivery flower arrangements, mother's day flowers, fall flowers, fresh fragrant flowers, or floral gifts?
 If the answer is yes, you have found a great resource to take care of all your florist needs.
 We are the best florist in Basking Ridge, New Jersey.
 No arrangement is too big or too small for us.
 We provide full-service floristry services.

-Angelone's Florist has been serving Basking Ridge, New Jersey since 1950.
+Angelone's Florist has been serving Neshanic, New Jersey since 1950.
 We are family-owned and operated with one location serving the Raritan, New Jersey area.
 We serve the areas:

 - Branchburg NJ

 - Bridgewater NJ